Government Medical College, Anantnag

-The first batch (2019 batch) will always be memorable in GMC Anantnag.

 Courses

 Government Medical College, Anantnag undertakes education and training of MBBS courses.
-This college has been offering 100 MBBS seats since 2019 of which 15% are filled by MCC for AIQ, rest 85% are filled by JKBOPEE as state quota.
+This college has been offering 150 MBBS seats of which 15% are filled by MCC for AIQ, rest 85% are filled by JKBOPEE as state quota.
 Nursing and Paramedical courses are also offered, whose admission test is conducted by JKBOPEE.
 GMC Anantnag offers DNB courses in several clinical and non-clinical specialties, which are filled using NEET-PG score by MCC, currently GMC Anantnag has got approval for 32 DNB seats from NBE.